 Right across the street from the Pink Palace (at 9650 Sunset) is the Will Rogers Memorial Park which has made the headlines due to the antics of George Michael.
 (Not to be confused with the much larger Will Rogers Ranch.)
 (310) 285-2536

-west, and just a few blocks north of Sunset (near UCLA), is the wonderful
+About two miles west of the Beverly Hills Hotel, and just a few blocks north of Sunset (near UCLA), is the wonderful

 Hotel Bel-Air (at